 Going for the lowest-priced products

-I used to buy ordinary shoes at half price to save money, and also because the bargains were too irresistible.
+I used to buy cheap ordinary shoes at half price to save money, and also because the bargains were too irresistible.
 Were those shoes great deals?
 How long did they last?
 Only 3 months at the most.
-That’s just false economy, as I had to keep replacing them.
+That’s just False Economy, as I had to keep replacing them.
 They weren’t very comfortable too.
 In the long term they aren’t good for my feet.
 Our feet work hard to support our body weight, so it’s only wise to protect and support them properly.

 I’ve become a bit wiser now, and so am willing to pay more for good quality shoes.
 But not at any high price.
 I look out for them on the clearance areas at premium shoe retailers.

 (This post contains affiliate links.
 I may receive a small compensation if you purchase through these links.
 You do not pay extra.
 Please read my disclosure policy.
 I only recommend products that I trust and have received positive reviews).

 For instance, buying at a discount, I paid much less than full price for my pair of Skechers at $36.
 This is a good price for me.
 Despite frequent use, my Skechers shoes have lasted more than 18 months now, and they still look and function like when they were brand new.

 Your pocket will thank you, because you actually save more money when you buy good quality things at a discounted price.
 You also gain as you get to use high quality products that perform much better over a longer period of time.
 The environment benefits too, as there’s less waste created since high quality stuff last much longer than cheap but low quality things.